cafe01/Mojolicious-Plugin-Plift/README.md

 ### The context object

-Ok.. nice.. but you obviously need access to the rest of your app in order to get usefull information.
+Ok.. nice.. but you obviously need access to the rest of your app in order to get useful information.
 This is done via the context object that is passed as the second argument.
 This object is an instace of `Plift::Context` that AUTOLOADs methods from a supplied 'helper' object, which in our case is the [controller](https://metacpan.org/pod/Mojolicious::Controller) that called ["render" in Mojolicious::Controller](https://metacpan.org/pod/Mojolicious::Controller#render).